Skip to main content

 222.647 Nutrition Epidemiology

-5. Evaluate opportunities to advance nutrition and health through public health initiatives.
+5. Evaluate opportunities and approaches to advance nutrition and health through public health initiatives and policies.
 222.657 Food and Nutrition Policy OR

 222.664 Food Insecurity and Nutrition: Partnering with Community Organizations to Make Changes OR